fedeghe/react-vtable/source/HyperTable/README.md

 ### SORTING
-Sorting does not affect the approach since the difference is only which elements we are showing: same FROM, TO slice but from a differently sorted array
+Sorting does not affect the approach since the difference is only which elements we are showing: exactly same [FROM, TO] slice but starting from a differently sorted array.

 ### FILTERING
 Filtering adds the problem that the `carpetHeight` changes as the filter varies the cardinality of our dataset.
 Given we need to re-compute all relevant variables there's an additional problem about the scrollbar.
 The solution depends on the UX we want to implement for the user.
 So let's get a look at the problem first.

 Let's suppose our dataset contains 1k elements.
 The user scrolls down to the point where 1/4 of the dataset disappeared at the top, thus the scrollbar should also be at ~1/4 of its whole possible movement from the top.
-At that point `scrollTop` will be more or less `250 * rowHeight`, almost all of this space is in the header Filler, the rest in the header gap few rows (depending how big the gap was set).
+At that point `scrollTop` will be more or less `250 * rowHeight`, almost all of this space is in the header Filler, the rest in the header's side gap rows (depending how big the gap is set).
 All good.
 Now the user filter one row and the resulting dataset contains 300 items.
 Would we want to:
-- the scroll should be resetted to 0?  or
+- the scroll should be resetted automatically to 0?  or
-- mantain the scrolling position proportion we had before filtering? thus ~75 elements already up and show to the user from ~76 to what fits in the table height.
+- attempt to mantain the scrolling position proportion we had before filtering? thus ~75 elements already up and show to the user from ~76 to what fits in the table height.
+For the moment it will reset to 0, no way to change this behavior for the user.
-My choice here is to make it configurable using a `filterResetScroll` set by default to false, thus if the user do not set it to true, we need to attempt to mantain the scrolling ratio (scrolled/scrollspan).
+I aim to make it configurable using a `filterResetScroll` set by default to false, thus if the user do not set it to true, we need to attempt to mantain the scrolling ratio (scrolled/scrollspan).
 Clearly there is a small edge case that occurs when the filtered elements are so few to make the vistualization unuseful or also to give no elements at all.